BenCos17/airplanesliveHA/AirplanesLiveHA/DOCS.md

 # Airplanes Live API Add-on Documentation

 ## Overview
-The Airplanes Live API Add-on integrates with [airplanes.live](https://airplanes.live) to provide real-time aircraft tracking data in Home Assistant via MQTT.
-Supports both the free feeder API and the authenticated REST API for premium features.
+The Airplanes Live API Add-on integrates with [airplanes.live](https://airplanes.live) to provide real-time aircraft tracking data in Home Assistant via MQTT. **Supports both the basic feeder API and the key-based REST API, but airplanes.live is transitioning to a stricter access model.**

+**⚠️ Policy Change Notice**: Airplanes.live has announced a shift to a "feeder access and request access model" due to abuse and commercial use policy violations.
+The basic feeder API will likely be removed in the future, requiring all users to use the authenticated REST API.

 ## Features